-BU361 is an introductory course to law--its nature, development, flexibility, and growth--and to the legal environment of business, with particular emphasis on contract law--dealing with the offer, acceptance, reality of consent, consideration, capacity to contract, illegality, the Statute of Frauds, the rights of third parties, the performance of contracts, and remedies.
-It includes a study of the Uniform Commercial Code (UCC), the Restatement (Second) of Contracts, the Uniform Partnership Act, and the Model Business Corporations Act; the law of agency, of partnership, of corporations, and the area of government regulations of business dealing with the interrelationships of economics and the law; the Sherman Antitrust Act, the Robinson-Patman Act; the Federal Trade Commission Act; and other related laws governing economic competition.
+Blaw 200 is an introductory course to law--its nature, development, flexibility, and growth--and to the legal environment of business, with particular emphasis on contract law--dealing with the offer, acceptance, reality of consent, consideration, capacity to contract, illegality, the Statute of Frauds, the rights of third parties, the performance of contracts, and remedies.
+It includes a study of the Uniform Commercial Code (UCC), the Restatement (Second) of Contracts, the Uniform Partnership Act, and the Model Business Corporations Act; the law of agency, of partnership, of corporations, and the area of government regulations of business dealing with the interrelationships of economics and the law; the Sherman Antitrust Act, the Robinson-Patman states Act; the Federal Trade Commission Act; and other related laws governing economic competition both here in the United States and internationally.
 This course is also a service learning course.
 We all have the responsibility to return something to society.
 It is especially important that people in business have a social conscience.
 In this class you will have the option to participate in a service project that relates to the field of law during this semester.